szczyglis-dev/py-gpt/README.md

 ## Clearing history

-To clear whole memory (all contexts) use the menu option:
+You can clear the entire memory (all contexts) by selecting the menu option:

 ``` ini
 File -> Clear history...